By: Puranjay Singh Last updated: 20 September 2017

 The price range acceptable to customers in an industry.
 This often represents the lowest and highest a salesperson can go to close a deal.

-The process of buying and selling products in two different markets in order to take advantage of price differences in the markets.
+The marketing term for the process of buying and selling products in two different markets in order to take advantage of price differences in the markets.
 For instance, if I buy video games from Japan (where they are cheap) and sell them in America (where they are expensive), it would be “arbitrage”.

 The process of flooding a channel with false information in order to sway people’s opinion.
 Frequently used by politicians, sometimes by businesses to shape public perception.